Designer Spotlight: Catching Up With Kelly LaPlante

 JC: You are one of the most tenacious and fearless spirits I know.
 I’ve always been inspired by your independence and the fact that you set out on your own straight out of design school.
 Can you offer any sage advice for designers or creative types who are setting out on their own for the first time?

-KLP: My best advise is this: When you’re going out on your own, fear and self-doubt are part of the territory.
+KLP: My best advice is this: When you’re going out on your own, fear and self-doubt is part of the territory.
 You must co-exist with them, but you must never let them take control— fear-based decisions do not ever produce desired results.
 Confidence has to be in the driver’s seat.
 Sometimes, you will fail.
 That is also part of the territory.
 Learning to accept failure, and to see it as a tool for informing your next move, is one of the best gifts you can give yourself.

 Like any of the shapes and colors you see here?
 Order samples online now!
 Need some help?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.